 - Parameters specified here—Directly enter the metadata information about the identity provider by supplying the following:

-- Login URL (Redirect)—Provide the identity provider's URL (that supports HTTP redirect binding) that Portal for ArcGIS will use to allow a member to sign in.
+- Login URL (Redirect)—Provide the identity provider's URL (that supports HTTP redirect binding) that ArcGIS Enterprise will use to allow a member to sign in.

-- Login URL (POST)—Provide the identity provider's URL (that supports HTTP POST binding) that Portal for ArcGIS will use to allow a member to sign in.
+- Login URL (POST)—Provide the identity provider's URL (that supports HTTP POST binding) that ArcGIS Enterprise will use to allow a member to sign in.

 - Certificate—Provide the certificate, encoded in the BASE 64 format, for the identity provider.
-This is the certificate that enables Portal for ArcGIS to verify the digital signature in the SAML responses sent to it from the identity provider.
+This is the certificate that enables ArcGIS Enterprise to verify the digital signature in the SAML responses sent to it from the identity provider.

 Contact the administrator of the identity provider if you need help determining which source of metadata information you need to provide.

 - A URL—Provide a URL that returns metadata information about the identity provider.

 - Register the portal's service provider metadata with your identity provider to complete the configuration process and establish trust with the identity provider.
 To obtain the metadata from your portal, do one of the following:

 - In the Security section on the Settings tab for your organization, click the Download service provider metadata button to download the metadata file for your organization.